zj6882917/aakinshin.net/en/_posts/dotnet/mono-and-65535interfaces.md

   <img class="mx-auto d-block" width="800" src="/img/posts/dotnet/mono-and-65535interfaces/commit2005.png" />
 </div>

-### Our days
+### Present day
 Rider uses the [ReSharper](https://www.jetbrains.com/resharper/) codebase which is really big.
 Of course, we have many generic classes.
 A short fact about .NET: if you have an interface `IFoo<T>`, the runtime generates a separate method table per each `IFoo<int>`, `IFoo<double>`, `IFoo<bool>`, and so on.
-A short fact about unit tests subsystem in ReSharper: it uses *a lot* of generic classes (especially in the tests for unit tests).
+A short fact about the unit tests subsystem in ReSharper: it uses *a lot* of generic classes (especially in the tests for unit tests).

-On Windows, everything worked fine because Rider uses the full .NET Framework which doesn't have such limitation for a number of interfaces.
+On Windows, everything worked fine because Rider uses the full .NET Framework which doesn't have such limitation on the number of interfaces.
 On Linux and MacOS, we use Mono as a runtime.
-And tests were failed because we have too many interfaces!
+And tests were failing because we have too many interfaces!
 It took a week of debugging to find the problem, but we finally did it.

-We found a report in the mono bug tracking system: [bugzilla.xamarin#10784](https://bugzilla.xamarin.com/show_bug.cgi?id=10784) (2013-02-28).
+We found a report in the Mono bug tracking system: [bugzilla.xamarin#10784](https://bugzilla.xamarin.com/show_bug.cgi?id=10784) (2013-02-28).
 We also found a [pull request](https://github.com/mono/mono/pull/2408) (2016-01-08) which should solve this problem.
 Unfortunately, it was unmerged without any progress.
 A [friendly reminder](https://github.com/mono/mono/pull/2408#issuecomment-255080892) (2016-10-20) helped, and it was eventually [merged](https://github.com/mono/mono/pull/2408#event-850109553) into master (2016-11-07).

 This fix is not a part of the latest stable mono yet.
-Fortunately, Rider uses an own mono fork.
+Fortunately, Rider uses its own Mono fork.
 So, we just cherry-picked this commit, and now all of our tests are green again.

 ### Links